Azure/PSRule.Rules.Azure/docs/en/rules/Azure.MariaDB.GeoRedundantBackup.md

 When the backups are stored in geo-redundant backup storage, they are not only stored within the region in which your server is hosted, but are also replicated to a paired data center.

-Check out the `NOTES` section for more details about geo-redundant backup.
+Check out the `NOTES` and the `LINKS` section for more details about geo-redundant backup.

 ## RECOMMENDATION